TheAcademyofNaturalSciences/ClassDemo/README.md

 ## Installation

-To download the data for this demo run the following command in the command prompt:
+To download the data for this demo navigate to the directory you wish to store the files and run the following command in the command prompt:

 ```
-cd ToWorkingDirectory
 curl https://github.com/TheAcademyofNaturalSciences/ClassDemo/blob/master/DemoData.zip?raw=true -O ClassDemo.zip
 ```

-This will download the data to the current working directory.